EDUCATION AT OAG

 Tours and workshops are available in English, French, or a combination of both.
-ASL, LSQ and other language interpretation requests will be accommodated at no extra cost, but please give us at least 30 days’ notice.

 OAG COMES TO YOU

 Can’t come to the gallery?
-One of our educators will gladly visit your classroom to lead a discussion or art-making activity with your students.
+One of our guides will gladly visit your classroom to lead a discussion or art-making activity with your students.
 Each of the activities outlined below can be delivered within a 55 to 75 minute class period.
 All materials will be provided.

 A.Y.
 JACKSON POP UP

 Did you know that artist A.Y.
 Jackson—a member of the Group of Seven—lived and worked in Ottawa for more than a decade?
 This interactive presentation brings together some of Jackson’s paintings, sketches, and personal belongings to help students learn more about this influential Canadian artist.